 Do You Need Sun Exposure? [top]

 Yes, you need sun exposure.
-To believe that one does not need sun exposure on a regular basis is downright foolish given that we have evolved in and to require sun exposure.
+To believe that one does not need sun exposure on a regular basis is downright foolish given that we have evolved with sun exposure and continue to thrive with sun exposure.
 That we might not get it is a separate matter.
 Even if someone doesn’t actually do it, we all know that we need to eat more fruits and vegetables, get sufficient exercise, and sleep a bit more!
 Unfortunately, many people do not realize that sun exposure is essential – and many people behave as if sun exposure is optional for good health.
 Be wise, don’t be one of them!

 A Quickie on Sunlight [top]

 Of the vast spectrum of radiation from the sun what we ‘see’ is called visible light (VIBGYOR).
 Beyond both the Violet and Red ends, we receive radiation that is not visible and it is the ultra-violet light that gets a bad rap from a health angle when it comes to sun exposure.
 However, this is where things get interesting.
 UVA (ultraviolet A) penetrates deeper into your body, compared with UVB (which stays closer to the surface skin) or UVC (which is mostly stopped at the earth’s atmosphere level – not really reaching you in the first place).
 In fact, visible light actually penetrates deepest, reaching your blood vessels!

 Your skin burns at the surface because of UVB light.
 UVB light penetrates the surface and attenuates in the epidermis (outer) layer and does not reach your dermis (lower) layer.
 UVA light does not burn your skin but penetrates into the dermis (inner) layer, potentially causing greater harm than a sunburn.